Detail of Mural Painting

 Welcome

-Since retiring from active practice as a licensed psychologist, Dr. Margolis has devoted more of his energies to directing The Returning Wealth Philanthropic Fund, a donor advised fund administered by the Jewish Communal Fund of New York, that he began directing in 1994.
-The early prime objectives of the fund were supporting American Indian education and environmental organizations.
-Currently, the fund’s chief mission is to support organizations involved in bringing an end to the Israeli Occupation of Palestine and ending Israel’s brutal suppression of Palestinian striving for autonomous nationhood.
-Implicit in this current mission is the goal of achieving a shared secular and democratic society in which dignity, equity and equal rights are assured for all the peoples of Israel-Palestine.
+The Returning Wealth Philanthropic Fund is a donor advised fund administered by the Jewish Communal Fund of New York that Dr. Margolis began directing in 1994.
+The early prime objectives of the fund were two-fold: to support American Indian education and environmental organizations.
+Since 2016, the fund’s chief mission has been to support “peace camp” organizations involved in bringing an end to the Israeli Occupation of Palestine and ending Israel’s catastrophic dispossession of the Palestinian People and the suppression of their striving for autonomous nationhood.
+Implicit in this mission is the goal of achieving a shared existence for all the peoples of Israel-Palestine in which dignity, equity, full equal rights, and a secure future are assured.